© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rye town walls is a scheduled monument protected by Historic England under reference 1002309.
 View the official record →

-Rye town walls are a series of medieval fortifications surrounding the historic town of Rye in East Sussex, constructed primarily during the thirteenth and fourteenth centuries to defend this important port settlement.
+Rye town walls are a fortification system surrounding the hilltop town of Rye in East Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002309.

 Rye town walls is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002309.